ArlexMR/HySOM/docs/usage/conda_env_setup.rst

 :orphan:

-Setting Up a Python Environment with Conda
+Setting up a python environment with conda
 ===========================================

 Before installing **HySOM**, it is recommended to set up an isolated Python environment using `conda`.
 This ensures dependency management and avoids conflicts with other packages.